 About the Foundation

-Vice President - After moving to Pacific Grove from her native Santa Cruz in 2018, Marty began volunteering with the Friends of PGPL.
+Director - After moving to Pacific Grove from her native Santa Cruz in 2018, Marty began volunteering with the Friends of PGPL.
 This was a natural fit for Marty, who had volunteered in her school libraries and worked one summer for her local public library.

 Marty attended San José State, earning her BA in Spanish/English minor, and then UCSB for her elementary teaching credential.
 She worked in various environmental non-profits before resuming her education career as a bilingual fourth-grade teacher and later a high school Spanish ‘maestra.’
 Upon retirement, her grammatical persnicketiness led her to begin Dunn Write Editing Services as well as pen a column for a local newspaper.

 Besides reading and writing, Marty gardens, swims, plays bridge and stays connected with her five above-average grandies.